Priorities & Topics

 IMPACT AND LONG TERM BENEFIT

-The project will have an impact on the educational system, because it will allow the participation of schools in Erasmus+ projects that otherwise would not have had the opportunity.
+The project had an impact on the education system, as it enabled schools to participate in Erasmus+ projects that otherwise would not have had the opportunity.

 MusE Broadcast & DVD

-The performance will be broadcast on television.
-Television will provide the opportunity to reach a wider audience and to share the project’s objectives and results.
+The performance has been broadcast on television.
+Television has provided the opportunity to reach a wider audience and to share the project’s objectives and results.

 MusE Pop Symphonic Poem

 The primary output of the project: POP SYMPHONIC POEM.
-Moreover, one of the main innovation consists in the interaction and cultural immersion to optimise the experience of music and its meaning and to advance the understanding of the topic addressed in the project.
-The lyrics, instead, will result from the contributions of the partner schools’ students.
+Moreover, one of the main innovation consisted in the interaction and cultural immersion to optimise the experience of music and its meaning and to advance the understanding of the topic addressed in the project.
+The lyrics, instead, have result from the contributions of the partner schools’ students.

 MusE Collaboration Web App

-The App will be conceived and mainly used to let the students collaborate, communicate and share information in order to contribute to the creation of the lyrical poem.
+The App has been conceived and mainly used to let the students collaborate, communicate and share information in order to contribute to the creation of the lyrical poem.
 Technology, which is increasingly becoming an essential part of teenagers’ lives, is used in particular to: